landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 }
 ```

-Then immediately following the `FileEntry` table are 54 Unreal Engine Package files (identified via their `0x9E2A83C1` magic -- these are also referred to as **Linker** files) in sequence that presumably map to the files in the file table.
+Then immediately following the `FileEntry` table are 54 Unreal Engine Package files in sequence (identified via their `0x9E2A83C1` magic -- these are also referred to as **Linker** files) that presumably map to the files in the file table.

 The map-specific files like `menu.lin` and `0_0_2_Training.lin` do not have the file table, but they do have the first 3 fields (and a non-null string like "menu\x0" for the name field) then a sequence of Linker files.

-But the problems with parsing this data start with the file table.
+But the difficulty with parsing this data starts with the file table.

 ## Problems